nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 inside: list
    This property is the inverse of ``span``.
-   The name of the partition that specifies this property is added to the ``span`` list of the first existing phony partition in the list.
+   The name of the partition that specifies this property is added to the ``span`` list of the first existing container partition in the list.
    This property can be set for image or placeholder partitions.

    .. code-block:: yaml